So, you decided that your business needed more traffic.

 Now save and let’s go to the next page.

-Ad Groups are sub groups under one campaign.
+Ad Groups are subgroups under one campaign.
 If the campaign defines the budget and the objective, the ad groups regroup the keywords and the ads connected to these keywords.

 When you set up a campaign you will just create one ad group but you can add more later.
-The idea behind creating multiple ad groups is to split ads between group of keywords.
+The idea behind creating multiple ad groups is to split ads between groups of keywords.